srcfl/srcful-documentation/docs/developer/zap-local-api.md

 # Zap Local API

-Complete endpoint documentation for the Zap firmware.
+Complete endpoint documentation for the controller firmware.

 ## Table of Contents